sumanj/frankencert/README.md

    The arguments are explained below.

     - `seed_certs_dir`: FrankenCert generator needs a set of seed certificates.
        Any SSL cert in PEM fromat can act as a seed cert. `seed_certs_dir` can be any directory containing the seed certs stored as PEM files.

        You can either use tools like ZMap(https://zmap.io/) to collect SSL seed certificates or use some of the SSL certs available from https://www.eff.org/observatory.
        You do not need access to the corresponding private keys to use the certs as seeds.

        For your convenience, we have included a tarball containing around 1000 seed certificates in `utils/sample_seed_certs.tar.gz`.

     - `ca_cert`: You will also need to create a self-signed CA certificate to sign the frankencerts.
 You can either use the included sample CA certificate `utils/rootCA_key_cert.pem` or use the `utils/create_new_ca.sh` script to create your own root CA. For any root CA that you use for frankencert generation, make sure that your SSL certificate validation code treats it as a trusted certificate.

     - `output_dir`: It will contain the generated frankencerts.
 The frankencerts will be named as `frankencert-<number>.pem`.

     - `count`: Number of frankencerts to be generated.

     - `config_file`: An optional argument to tune the frankencert generation process.
       Take a look at the `utils/sample_franken.conf` for a sample config file.

-4. If you want to test your SSL/TLS client with the generated frankencerts, you should use the `utils/test_ssl_server.py` script to set up a SSL server that can send the generated frankencerts as part of the SSL handshake.
+4. To test your SSL/TLS client with the generated frankencerts, you should use the `utils/test_ssl_server.py` script to set up a SSL server that can send the generated frankencerts as part of the SSL handshake.

 ### Project structure